 Man City have the option to appeal at the Court of Arbitration of Sport and have confirmed they would exercise this right.
 The appeal could potentially see the ban overturned.
 However, at this point of time, there is no certainty to what will happen at the CAS.

 Everything Man City worked towards revolved around getting Pep Guardiola and playing the brand of football that makes the world watch in awe.
-Letting him go would be the first step back for the Premier League giants.
 The club and the fans have been living their dream for the last couple of years and Pep Guardiola has admitted he is happy at the club.
 The Spanish manager is only 49.

 In order to retain the core of the team and attract big talents, Pep Guardiola has to stay and Man City should do everything in their power to convince him.
 In an uncertain time, the club would need arguably the greatest manager of recent times to be at the helm and see the transition.